fewieden/MMM-soccer/README.md

 Touch mode will create buttons to choose between leagues.
 It is also planned to include more detailed information like scorers per league and scorers per game.

-Can be switched off in config
+Can be switched off in config.

-## OPTIONAL: Voice Control
+## OPTIONAL: Voice Control (may be buggy!)

 This module supports voice control by @fewiedens [MMM-voice](https://github.com/fewieden/MMM-voice).
 In order to use this feature, it's required to install the voice module.
 There are no extra config options for voice control needed.